 Categories and National Insurance contributions

-Your employer deducts National Insurance from your pay through PAYE, based on specific rates assigned to different categories and thresholds.
+Your employer deducts National Insurance from your pay through PAYE (Pay As You Earn), based on specific rates assigned to different categories and thresholds.
 These are known as primary contributions.

 For example